U.S. Department of Labor Policy Statement

-Harassing conduct has no place in DOL; therefore, we apply this policy equally to DOL employees, applicants for DOL employment, and contractors.
-Harassing conduct by managers, supervisors, employees, or contractors, at any level, will not be tolerated.
-Any employee who believes that they have been subjected to, or has witnessed, any harassing conduct should report the matter promptly to a person in their supervisory chain, their Agency Workplace Equality Compliance Office (WECO), or, for regional office employees, the Regional Administrator of the Office of the Assistant Secretary for Administration and Management (OASAM) in the region where the conduct took place.
-In regional cases, the OASAM Regional Administrator will promptly notify the Agency WECO.
-Further, any applicant who believes that they have been subjected to harassing conduct during the process of applying for DOL employment should report the incident to the WECO for OASAM.
+Employees or contract employees engaged in DOL workspaces who believe that they have been directly or indirectly subjected to or have witnessed any harassing conduct should promptly report the matter to a person in their supervisory chain and/or to their agency Workplace Equality Compliance Office (WECO), or, for regional office employees, the Regional Administrator of the Office of the Assistant Secretary for Administration and Management (OASAM) in the region where the conduct took place.
+Any applicants for employment with the Department who believe that they have been subjected to harassing conduct during the application process should report the incident to the WECO for OASAM.
 The Department's harassment policy applies equally to employees, applicants for employment, and DOL contract employees.

 Secretary of Labor

 Last Updated: September 22, 2022